Adding Chromebook G Suite Domain to the Mobile Guardian school dashboard

 II.
 Click on "Select Project"

 III.
-Choose the relevant organisation from the drop down list and click "New Project"
+Choose the relevant organization from the drop-down list and click "New Project"

 IV.
-Give your project a name that you will recognize in future and click "Create"
+Give your project a name that you will recognize in the future and click "Create"

 V. Once the project has successfully been created you will see a confirmation of creation on the top right.

-Before you continue to next step please ensure you are now switched to the newly created project.
+Before you continue to the next step please ensure you are now switched to the newly created project.

 VI.
-In the search field search for "Admin SDK" and select the API.
+In the search field search for "Admin SDK API" and select the API.

 VII.
 You will then see the following screen.
-Click Enable.
+Click Manage.

 VIII.
-Once you have clicked Enable, you will see the following screen.
+Once you have clicked Manage, you will see the following screen.

 IX.
 Click on "Credentials" on the LHS Nav then click on "Credentials in APIs & Services".

 X. On the expanded credentials page click on "Create Credentials" and choose "Service account" from the drop-down menu.

 XI.
 You will now create a service account.
-Enter a service account name and click "Create".
+Enter a service account name and click "Create and Continue".

 XII.
-From the "Role" drop-down menu select "Project" > "Owner" then click "Continue"
+From the "Role" drop-down menu select "Quick Access" > "Owner" then click "Continue"

 XIII.
 Granting users access in this step is optional, therefore, at this step, you may click "Done"

 XIV.
 Once you have completed the service account you may now click on "Manage your credentials"

 XVIII.
 Now you may select the actions three dots once more and click on "Manage details"

 XIX.
-The next screen please click to expand "Show Domain-Wide Delegation"
+On the next screen please click to expand "Show Domain-Wide Delegation"

 XX.
-Enable G Suite Domain-Wide Delegation.
+Enable Google Workspace Domain-wide Delegation.
 This will enable you to manage all the Chromebooks in your domain.
 Don't forget to enter a Product name for the consent screen and click "Save".

 XXI.
 Once you have successfully saved this information, you will be returned to the following screen with the status of your service account now enabled.

 XVIII.
 Now you may select the actions three dots and click on "Manage Keys"

 XV.
 You will be taken to the following screen where you need to add a key, by clicking on the " Add key" button